 - What consequences does this refusal have for patients in clinical trials?

-The company informed the CHMP that there are a number of ongoing and planned clinical trials with Nerventra in patients with multiple sclerosis and other conditions.
-The CHMP opinion has no consequences on these trials for the time being.
+The company informed the CHMP that there are a number of ongoing and planned clinical trials with Nerventra in patients with multiple sclerosis.
+The CHMP opinion has no consequences on these trials.
 If you are taking part in a clinical trial and need more information about your treatment, contact the doctor who is giving it to you.

 |INN or common name|

 |Therapeutic area||Multiple Sclerosis|

 Teva Pharma GmbH

 |Application type||Initial authorisation|